krishkp22/Assignment/README.md

 2. Prediction of recovered cases
 3. Prediction of deaths
 4. 7 days visualization of the cases all over the world
-5. Build a Linear Regression Model for prediction
+5. Building a Linear Regression Model for prediction